TOC

 - π¦ Server-Side Rate Limiting: 5 failed attempts per 15-minute window, enforced in PostgreSQL (client can't bypass)

-- π OAuth CSRF Protection: State token validation prevents session hijacking
+- π OAuth CSRF Protection: Supabase's built-in OAuth2

 - ποΈ Row-Level Security: Database policies ensure users only see their own data